-This course is a face-to-face class, but you are expected to utilize the online resources available to you.
-This means that you must regularly login to Moodle.
-This course is designed to develop your understanding of, and ability to use, communication skills, based on this the format is one that is impossible to attain a passing grade without a consistent demonstration of organization, efficiency, and promptness.
-In other words, you must do the reading, give presentations, submit a journal, and complete the course exam in accordance with the prescribed schedule.
+This course is designed to develop your understanding of, and ability to use, public speaking skills, based on this the format is one that is impossible to attain a passing grade without a consistent demonstration of organization, efficiency, and promptness.
+In other words, you must participate in activities and forums, do the reading, give presentations, submit a journal, and complete the course exam in accordance with the prescribed schedule.
 This coursework will all be graded.
-In addition to completing the aforementioned assignments, you are expected to regularly participate in ungraded in class activities.
+In addition to completing the aforementioned, you are expected to regularly participate in in class activities in accordance with the prescribed schedule.